florian/Prefixr-CL/README.md

 - Refactoring – A lot.
 - Fix watch mode in combination with `--output-self`.
 - Print time + file name when an input file changes in watch mode.
+- Better error messages when files cannot be found.